StatNLP/otedama/README.md

 # OTEDAMA - Preordering for Machine Translation

 Welcome to OTEDAMA, a system for extracting preordering rules for machine translation.
-Otedama currently works for English (using the Stanford Parser) as a source language and any target language for which word alignments can be extracted.
+Otedama currently works for English and Chinese (using the Stanford Parser) as source languages and any target language for which word alignments can be extracted.
+External source-language parsers using the CoNLL output format are also supported.

 ## Prerequisites